Key Takeaways

 To change this setting,

-• Click the ‘Share’ button on a shared Google Drive file.
+Click the "Share" button on a shared Google Drive file.

-• Choose the ‘Gear’ icon on the top-right of the ‘Share with people and groups’ section.
+Choose the "Gear" icon on the top right of the "Share with people and groups" section.

-• Uncheck ‘Editors can change permissions and share’ to prevent other editors from changing the file’s permissions.
+Uncheck "Editors can change permissions and share" to prevent other editors from changing the file’s permissions.

-Google Drive vs. Other Cloud Storage Solutions
+Google Drive vs. Other Digital Storage Solutions

 Google Drive leaves a lot to be desired as a storage platform for storing sensitive files.
 Even though many people do use Google Drive to store sensitive information, it isn’t the most organized or secure platform to keep your files safe.
-Here’s how Google Drive compares to Trustworthy, OneDrive, and Dropbox.
+Here’s how Google Drive compares with Trustworthy, OneDrive, and Dropbox.

 1. Trustworthy